-The following images indicate the location of the speaker and provide a visual representation of the removal procedure.
+The figure indicates the location of the speakers and provides a visual representation of the removal procedure.

-- 1. Disconnect the keyboard-backlight cable and keyboard cable from the system board. - 2.
-Disconnect the speaker cable from the system board.

-- 3. Peel the tapes that secure the speaker cable to the system board and palm-rest and keyboard assembly. - 4.
-Note the routing of the speaker cable, and remove the speaker cable from the routing guides on the palm-rest and keyboard assembly. - i NOTE: Note the position of the rubber grommets before lifting the speakers. - 5.
-Lift the speakers, along with the cable, off the palm-rest and keyboard assembly.
+- 1. Disconnect the speaker cable from the system board. - 2.
+Note the routing of the speaker cables. - 3.
+Peel off the black tapes that secure the speaker cable to the touchpad bracket. - 4.
+Remove the speaker cable from the routing guides on the palm-rest and keyboard assembly. - NOTE: Note the position of the rubber grommets before lifting the speakers. - 5.
+Lift the speakers, along with the cables, off the palm-rest and keyboard assembly.